 3. Image retouch

-At the commencement of the D5300 test I wrote about Image retouch facilities in this camera.
+At the commencement of the D5300 test, I wrote about Image retouch facilities in this camera.
 You can read more about it in the links below:

 Refers to those articles I would like to stress, that every photo taken by night and with high ISO, high exposure or higher aperture may subject to retouch.
 I am going to emphasize D-lightning and exposure compensation only.

 When you are planning to take photos in quite dark conditions or you want to receive a natural balance between the main subjects and the background after the fast shutter but you feel, that your photo is too dark.
 Use RAW format to save your photo.
-After this you will be able to refine your photo manually much easier as you want.
+After this, you will be able to refine your photo manually much easier as you want.
 Set D-lightning on the High option.
 When it won’t help change the exposure compensation in your photo.
-Exposure compensation is used to alter exposure from the value suggested by the camera (Pic.20, 21).
+Exposure compensation is used to alter the exposure from the value suggested by the camera (Pic.20, 21).